Vicuña wool: Cleaning

-Like all protein-based fibers (wool, silk), products made from vicuña wool must be cleaned by dry cleaning (water-free) or by hand in lukewarm water with a mild detergent.
+Like all protein-based fibers (wool, silk), products made from vicuña wool must be cleaned by dry cleaning (water-free) or by hand in tepid water with a mild detergent.
 Detergents which contain bleach or enzymes (protein-degrading enzymes) are unsuitable, as they damage the hair structure.
 In the case of hydrophilic textiles, such as textiles made of wool, water contact can lead to thread shortening and thus to shrinkage of the textile due to swelling and the shrinkage that follows during drying.
 Shrinkage is intensified in clothes dryers.
 Due to a tendency to felting, textiles made of vicuña wool should not be wrung or rubbed, but can be dabbed.